tri2820/notes/docs/Only data scientists love Jupyter Notebooks.md

-# Only data scientists love their Jupyter Notebooks
+# Only data scientists love Jupyter Notebooks
 Bar of entry for notebooks is low because it looks like a research paper.

 - Markdown comment